Skip to main navigation Skip to main content Skip to page footer

 With VIT® Monitoring

-• Cost savings: Optimised PAC dosing and fewer operational interruptions.
+Cost savings: Optimized PAC dosing and fewer operational interruptions.

-• Environmentally friendly: Minimised use of precipitants reduces the impact on the biocoenosis and the environment.
+Environmental friendliness: Minimized use of precipitants reduces the impact on the biocenosis and the environment.

 Publications